Whether you're searching for the best ice cream on the island, or a quiet garden-like cafe, discover the best of Mallorca at these five cafes.

 Cappuccino Grand Cafe - San Miguel

-I normally am not a fan of chain cafes; however, the San Miguel Grand Cafe is an exception.
+I am normally not a fan of chain cafes; however, the San Miguel Grand Cafe is an exception.
 Housed in a historic Moorish-style building, the outdoor terrace is symbolic to the charm and aura of Mallorca.
 Marble tables sit between ancient arched pillars and potted plants, demonstrating the essence of Mallorca's beauty, history and culture.
+It's the perfect escape for some tapas or a glass of local vino.

 Calle San Miguel, 53 Palma de Mallorca, Baleares España